Last Updated June 2023

 Oregon Opportunity Grants are available to qualified students for up to four years (12 quarters or 8 semesters) of full-time enrollment, provided they maintain satisfactory academic progress, continue to meet eligibility and award requirements, and file a new FAFSA or ORSAA each year.
 Awards are prorated for half-time enrollment.
 Students enrolled in courses of study leading to degrees in theology, divinity, or religious education are not eligible.

 Check your email.
-OSAC will notify you via email starting in mid-April if you have been awarded an Oregon Opportunity Grant.
+OSAC will notify you via email (the one used to submit your FAFSA/ORSAA) starting in Spring (typically around April) if you have been awarded an Oregon Opportunity Grant.
 In addition, OSAC notifies all eligible Oregon colleges and universities listed on your FAFSA or ORSAA that you have an Oregon Opportunity Grant award.
 They will include this information in your Financial Aid Award Letter.

 Oregon Opportunity Grants are awarded first to students with the greatest financial need, based on their Expected Family Contribution (EFC).
 Award amounts are subject to change each year.
 OSAC begins awarding in the spring and continues to make awards until funds are exhausted.
 Because available funds vary year to year, OSAC cannot forecast what the maximum EFC limit will be or when funds will be exhausted.

 For 2023-24, the award amount is based on the student’s Estimated Family Contribution (EFC), the type of school they attend, and how many credits they enroll each term.
 The chart below is the maximum award amount for each EFC level and is based on full time and full-year enrollment (i.e. 12 credits or more each term, for all three quarters or two semesters).

 |Expected Family Contribution (EFC)||Community College Award Amount||4- Year Institutions Award Amount|